Nosebleeds (Epistaxis)

 Nosebleeds are also common symptoms of nasal and sinus cancer, along with a persistent stuffy nose affecting one nostril, a lack of smell, bloody mucus running from the nose, and mucus draining to the back of the nose and throat.

-To determine if your epistaxis is a sign of cancer or any other medical condition, contact our ENT consultants today.
+To determine if your nosebleeds are a sign of cancer or any other medical condition, contact our ENT consultants today.

 What causes nosebleeds at night?